x0pherl/Filament-Bank/README.md

 #### 1x top bracket

-This holds the tops of the separatator walls and sidewalls in place, holds the wheel assemblies in place, and has tabs for hanging the assembly on your printer stand.
+This holds the tops of the separator walls and sidewalls in place, holds the wheel assemblies in place, and has tabs for hanging the assembly on your printer stand.

 I recommend printing this with transparent filament and minimal infill (downloadable gcodes are 5% hexagonal infill).
 This model is included as part of `brackets_pegs.3mf` and its associated gcode file.